Maximal Inequalities and Some Applications: Index of Notation

-\begin{acks}[Acknowledgments] We are deeply indebted to our colleagues and students, Dr.~David Berger, Ms.~Cailing Li, Mr.~Mustafa Hamadi, for proofreading and helpful comments.
+\begin{acks}[Acknowledgments] We thank the editor-in-chief of \emph{Probability Surveys} for the invitation to contribute to this journal and for the careful handling of the submission.
+The efforts and advice of two anonymous reviewers are much appreciated.
+We are deeply indebted to our colleagues and students, Dr.~David Berger, Dr.~Wojciech Cygan, Mr.~Mustafa Hamadi and Ms.~Cailing Li, for proofreading and helpful comments.
+A substantial part of this paper was written while the first-named author was research associate at the Mathematics Department of TU Dresden.
+She would like to thank the department for the good working conditions.
 Financial support through the DFG-NCN Beethoven Classic 3 project SCHI419/11-1 \& NCN 2018/31/G/ST1/02252 is gratefully acknowledged. \end{acks}